juliaddd/Gym_webapp/INSTALL.md

-    After logging in admin acount you can  create a new user and try out user features.
+    After logging into the admin account, you can create a new user and try out user features.
-    Last training data update was 08.09.2025 - 15.09.2025.
-If you want to see charts, scroll to this dates.
+The last training data update was from 08.09.2025 to 15.09.2025.
+To see charts, select this date range.

+6. **Stopping the Application**

+    To stop the application, use:
+    ```
+    docker-compose down
+    ```